workgena/awesome-hardware/README.md

 ## Keyboards

-TODO: describe what is important when ckoosing the best keyboard.
-What is "key switch"
-TODO: link to the list of bad keyboards

 - [IBM Model M Keyboard](https://en.wikipedia.org/wiki/Model_M_keyboard) - The legend.
 Now manufactured only by [Unicimp Inc.](http://www.pckeyboard.com/)\
   **The Greatest Keyboard of All Time**; *Buckling Spring*;\
   The very rare version is [SpaceSaver](https://youtu.be/7jroDKhy6Hk) without numpad, almos impossible to find\